fossabot/saschamannsde/README.md

 I re-wrote my blog using a new stack of web technologies including:

- - .NET 5
+ - .NET 6
- - ASP.NET Core 5
+ - ASP.NET Core 6
- - Entity Framework Core 5
+ - Entity Framework Core 7
- - Vue
- - Bootstrap 4
+ - Bootstrap 5
  - Azure Websites (Docker)
  - Azure Blob Storage
+ - Syncfusion controls

 The project wasn't build to be a blog engine or a easy to re-use for your own blog.
 It doesn't mean you can't use it for that.
 Feel free to fork the project, but that wasn't a design goal.